allenai/open-instruct/README.md

 2. Code for running standard evaluation on a range of benchmarks, targeting for differnt capabilities of these language models.
 3. Checkpoints or other useful artifacts that we build in our exploration.

 Please see our first paper [How Far Can Camels Go?
 Exploring the State of Instruction Tuning on Open Resources](https://arxiv.org/abs/2306.04751) for more thoughts behind this project and our initial findings.
+Please see our second paper [Camels in a Changing Climate: Enhancing LM Adaptation with Tulu 2](https://arxiv.org/abs/2311.10702) for newer results using Llama-2 models and direct preference optimization.
+We are still working on more models, so stay tuned for future work!

 <p align="center" width="100%">
       <img src="images/tulu_logo.png" alt="Tülu (a hybrid camel) represents a suite of LLaMa models that we built by fully-finetuning them on a strong mix of datasets." style="width: 20%; min-width: 200px; display: block; margin: auto;">